Solving The Indoor Vs. Outdoor Cats Debate

 In fact, the average lifespan of an indoor cat ranges from 10 to 15 years, whereas the lifespan of outdoor cats are way shorter — averaging just 2 to 5 years.

-This is due to the many dangers cats face outdoors — like cars or predators.
+This is due to the many dangers cats face outdoors — like cars, illnesses or predators.
 Even raccoons will frequently try and hunt cats!
+Since an indoor cat is much less likely to face certain challenges that outdoor cats face, they’re able to remain healthier and live much longer, happier lives.

 “From a mental health perspective, enrichment is critically important to our feline companions,” Lauren Novack, director of operations and behavior consultant at Behavior Vets NYC in New York City, told The Dodo.